causejs/causejs/README.md

 Imagine that CSS was extended to have more event-driven functionality than the :hover event.

-Imagine you could do this to put a class on the body tag when a hamburger icon was clicked:
+Imagine you could do the following to put a class on the body tag when a hamburger icon was clicked:

 ```
 #hamburger:click {